EndPointCorp/end-point-blog/2011/07/22/rails-optimization-advanced-techniques.html.md

     :count => things.total }
 ```

 - The tricky part here is building a WillPaginate::Collection object after pulling the cached data, since a WillPaginate object is also not serializable.
-This needs to know what the current page is, things per page, and total number of things found to correctly build the pagination links, but it doesn't require that you have all the other "things" available:
+This needs to know what the current page is, things per page, and total number of things found to correctly build the pagination links, but it doesn’t require that you have all the other “things” available:

 ```ruby
 @things = WillPaginate::Collection.create(params[:page], 25, @things[:count]) { |pager| pager.replace(@things[:results]) }